 The road between Tajikistan’s capital Dushanbe and Khorog was built in 1915 by decree of the tsarist government, taking it into Tajikistan’s Gorno-Badakhshan Autonomous Oblast (GBAO) region, which covers 45% of the country – basically the entire right half.
 The road from there was built between 1931-1934 by Soviet engineers to connect the GBAO and Pamirs with the rest of Soviet empire.
-It was a complicated project made more so as the road could only go by the right side of Pyanj river in the Wakhan Valley as the left is in Afghanistan.
+It was a complicated project made more so because the road could only go by the right side of Pyanj river in the Wakhan Valley, as the left side is in Afghanistan.

 The Pamir Highway is said to be one of the world’s greatest road trips.
 The Tajikistan-Kyrgyzstan border crossing on the highway is also the second highest highway border in the world.

 Whatever its claim to fame it is said to reward the hardy with 1,800 kilometres of spectacular landscapes; with descriptions such as this capturing our imaginations:

 “The Pamir Highway.
 It’s a name that vibrates strongly in the belly of anyone with a taste for adventure.

 The high desert of the Pamir invites expletives and superlatives.
 Like the Bolivian Altiplano and the Tibetan plateau, this is a harsh and lonely place, inhabited by kind people.
 Its unforgiving landscape breathes tranquil spirituality.”
 Caravanista